 Some vehicles are equipped with a Distributorless Ignition System where the coils are combined into a coil-on-plug unit that sits directly on top of the spark plugs and houses the coil ignition system.
-This system was commonly fitted to SAAB engines as well as certain Vauxhalls, Peugeots and others, as shown in Figure 1.
+This system was commonly fitted to SAAB engines as well as certain Vauxhalls, Peugeots and others.

 With the engine running, a driver voltage and current pattern similar to the example below should appear on the screen.

 The example waveform is a typical picture from an engine fitted with electronic ignition.
 It was taken from the coil on plug unit on the Vectra Z22SE Engine.

 The supply is at the battery or charging voltage of 12 volts or more: in this example, about 14.0 volts.
 When the coil's primary circuit is switched on, the voltage drops slightly, and as the current in the circuit increases to the target of 10 amps, the voltage drops accordingly.
 The final voltage is about 13 volts - 1 volt lower than the original voltage.